johannesWen/Compact-Power-Card/README.md

 ## Unit & Formatting behavior
 - W values auto-convert to kW when ≥ 1000 W.
 - kWh values auto-convert to MWh when ≥ 1000 kWh.
-- `decimal_places` controls formatting everywhere the value is shown.
+- `decimal_places` can be set at the card level and overridden per entity/label.
+- Watts always display with 0 decimal places.
 - `unit|unit_of_measurement` overrides display text only; calculations always use numeric state/attribute.
 - `threshold` should be set in watts.